-Economic: The impact to each facility should be minimal, as these requirements already exist, and have been in place since 2020 pursuant to Public Health Order (PHO) 20-20.
+Economic: The impact to each facility should be minimal, as these have been in place since 2020 pursuant to Public Health Order (PHO) 20-20.
 Any administrative costs have already been incurred by facilities.

-Non-economic: PHO 20-20 requires facilities to maintain infection control and mitigation policies that have been in effect since 2020.
-This emergency rulemaking maintains the status quo while also simplifying the requirements.
+Non-economic: PHO 20-20 required facilities to maintain infection control and mitigation policies that have been in effect since 2020.
+This rulemaking maintains the status quo while also simplifying the requirements.